Latgale

 The region has a large population of ethnic Russians, especially in Daugavpils, the largest city in the region and the location of the region's only public university, the University of Daugavpils.
 Many of the Russians who lived in Latgale before Soviet rule are Old Believers.
 Rēzekne, often called the heart of Latgale, Krāslava, and Ludza are other large towns in the region, which also has a Belarusian minority.
 There is also a significant Polish minority.
-As part of the Polotsk and Vitebsk guberniyas, the region was part of the Pale of Settlement and had a very large Jewish population – but many of the Jews perished in WW2 and most of the remainder emigrated.
+As part of the Polotsk and Vitebsk guberniyas, the region was part of the Pale of Settlement and had a very large Jewish population – but many of the Jews were killed in WW2 and most of the remainder emigrated.
 Other than in Daugavpils, the Baltic German presence in Latgale was less sizable than in other regions of Latvia.
+According to the Latvian Official Statistics portal, Latgale is the only region of Latvia where the number of Slavs surpasses the number of ethnic Latvians.

 Average incomes in the region are lower than in other parts of the country.
+Latgale also has the highest percentage of people at risk of poverty (32.7% in 2023) in Latvia.

 History

 Name

 Historically, several different forms of the name Latgalia have been used.